sodadata/docs/soda-cloud/schema-evolution.md

 **Schema Evolution** is a type of check that you can use to monitor the columns in your dataset.
 You can set the type of alert – warn or fail – associated with each evolution event.
 For example, you can configure the check so that a change in the ordring of your columns triggers a warning, while a removal of a column in the dataset triggers a failure.

-In Soda Cloud, you can only create new schema evolution monitors for datasets connected to an instance of Soda SQL; you cannot create schema evolution monitors for datasets connected to Soda Core , yet.
+In Soda Cloud, you can only create new schema evolution monitors for datasets connected to an instance of Soda SQL; you cannot create schema evolution monitors for datasets connected to Soda Core, yet.

 Instead, you can use SodaCL to write [schema checks]({% link soda-cl/schema.md %}) in a [checks YAML file]({% link soda-core/configuration.md %}) for Soda Core to execute during a scan.
 You can [connect]({% link soda-core/connect-core-to-cloud.md %}) Soda Core to your Soda Cloud account to see the check results after each scan.

 [Soda Core documentation]({% link soda-core/overview-main.md %})<br />
 [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %})